influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.6/concepts/data_formats_input.md

 # Nagios

-There are no additional configuration options for Nagios line-protocol.
+There are no additional configuration options for Nagios line protocol.
 The metrics are parsed directly into Telegraf metrics.

-Note: Nagios Input Data Formats is only supported in `exec` input plugin.
+Note: Nagios input data formats are only supported in the [Exec (`exec`) input plugin](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/exec).

 #### Nagios configuration